 As of Thursday evening, I will no longer be working the typical 9-5 job that I’ve had for so many years.
 In fact, I’ll only be “working” four hours/day in a traditional role.
 What will I be doing for the remainder of my time?

 Working for myself.

-My Choice to Can the 9-5
+My Choice to Quit the 9-5

 It’s no secret that I’ve been (consciously and subconsciously) planning this leap of faith for quite some time.
 Last year as I was transitioning jobs, I wrote about my back-up plan and why it’s important to always have options for yourself.
 I’ve also written about how to start a business while keeping your day job, I’ve challenged my readers to critically evaluate if they’re using their time wisely, and I’ve discussed why it’s paramount to not sacrifice passion in lieu of paying the bills.

 What do all of these posts have in commons?
 They’re all paving the way for strong foundation that would allow someone (me in this case) to venture off on their own professionally.

 Evaluating the Past

 As I was reading through my archives in an attempt to write this post, something jumped out at me: I’ve switched jobs two times in the last two years.
 Despite my initial love for each position, eventually the “honeymoon phase” was over and I returned to the idea of starting my own business.

 Looking back, I’ve realized it wasn’t the change or the new, exciting nature of each job change that kept me happy in the beginning–it was me lying to myself.
 I was avoiding the nearly insatiable desire I had to chart my own course; to make a go of employing myself by forcing myself to “love” what I was doing.